Where We Work

 COOPI has been promoting Food Security in DRC since it began operations in the country in 1977.
 Within this framework, COOPI continuously implements integrated development programs that mainly include:

-Protection activities are a constant in the programs carried out by COOPI in DRC and are present across the board in most of the interventions in the field, with a particular focus on children and women.
+Protection activities are a central component of the programmes carried out by COOPI in the DRC.
+They are integrated into the majority of interventions, with a particular focus on children and women.

-COOPI promotes psycho-social support interventions and free health care in the country, managing prevention and protection projects against forced recruitment of children in conflict contexts, promoting educational and professional reintegration activities, through a participatory approach and from a gender perspective.
+In particular, COOPI promotes psycho-social support and access to free healthcare in the country, implementing prevention and protection projects against forced recruitment of children in conflict contexts, The organisation also develops activities aimed at promoting access to education and the socio-economic reintegration of affected people, adopting a participatory and gender-sensitive approach.
+Within this framework, COOPI implements protection activities at multiple levels:

 3